sedegah/PingDaemon/README.md

 # PingDaemon

 **PingDaemon** is a lightweight Python-based uptime keeper that periodically pings specified URLs to prevent web services from going idle.
-It is ideal for keeping Render, Vercel, or other web apps awake on free hosting plans that automatically sleep after inactivity.
+It is ideal for keeping Render or other web apps awake on free hosting plans that automatically sleep after inactivity.

 ---